gasseklopper/markus-morley-portfolio/README.md

 ## Service Worker

 This project uses the `vite-plugin-pwa` plugin to generate a service worker.
-The worker registers immediately so it controls the `start_url` on first visit.
+The plugin injects an inline registration script so the worker registers as soon as possible and controls the `start_url` on the next visit.
 It precaches all fonts in `public/fonts` and calls `skipWaiting()` and `clientsClaim()` so updates activate right away.
 Failed network requests are routed to `/404` so users see a friendly message when offline.
 The service